-- 10.5.17 The impact of the Local Plan developments has been assessed with the Tees Valley Combined Authorities Strategic Transport (Voyager) Model.
-Growth across Darlington has been considered for 2020, 2025, 2030 and 2035. - 10.5.18 The strategic modelling assessment confirmed that the areas of key change would be: - The eastern area and associated A1150 East-West corridor where the short term economic development sites are located; - The western area including the A68 West Auckland Road corridor; - The northern area including A167 North Road corridor and associated A1150 East-West corridor; - Radial corridors such as Haughton Road and Yarm Road for access to the town centre; and - Longer term issues beyond 2035 related to the Garden Village developments to the north of the town and the background traffic growth on the A1150 and A66 corridors. - 10.5.19 Results indicate that Local Plan Development trips are concentrated on corridors to the North and East of the town which is in line with the location of planned developments.
-The usage of roads such as Mill Lane / Sadberge Road as alternate routes to the A66 corridor is also noticeable but is a function of all traffic, not just traffic associated with new development. - 10.5.20 Increases in morning link capacity stress at:

-- A1150 Whinfield Road;

-- B6279 Haughton Road (north of East Mount Road).

-- 10.5.21 Increases in evening link capacity stress at:

-- A68 West Auckland Road, Woodland Road

-- A1150 Whinfield Road

-- B6279 Haughton Road (north of East Mount Road)

-- A167 North Road corridor

-- A67 / Carmel Road corridor

-- Yarm Road approach to Morton Palms from east
+- 10.1.43 The impact of the Local Plan developments has been assessed with the Tees Valley Combined Authorities Strategic Transport Model.
+Growth across Darlington has been considered for 2020, 2025, 2030 and 2035. - 10.1.44 Traffic forecasts related to the Draft Darlington Local Plan have been been modelled in the regional transport model (TVCA Voyager model).
+The impact this may have upon the movement of vehicles has been considered within the existing current road network and within the predicted future network which takes into consideration planned highway interventions in the area. - 10.1.45 Results indicate that Draft Local Plan Development trips are concentrated on corridors to the North and East of the town which is in line with the location of planned developments.
+The usage of roads such as Mill Lane / Sadberge Road as alternate routes to the A66 corridor is also noticeable but is a function of all traffic, not just traffic associated with new development. - 10.1.46 Increases in 2030 morning link capacity stress at: - A1150 Whinfield Road; - B6279 Haughton Road (north of East Mount Road). - 10.1.47 Capacity Issues emerge on the A167 North Road corridor and Yarm Road in the Town Centre.
+This will result in increased congestion and delay at key junctions on the corridor. - 10.1.48 Increases in 2030 evening link capacity stress at: - A68 West Auckland Road, Woodland Road; - A1150 Whinfield Road - B6279 Haughton Road (north of East Mount Road) - A167 North Road corridor - A67 / Carmel Road corridor - Yarm Road approach to Morton Palms from east

-- 10.5.22 From this strategic model, travel demands have been extracted for more detailed analysis within the local microsimulation models that investigate the impact of Local Plan trips and evaluate the planned mitigations in more detail.
-These comprised:-
+- 10.1.49 There is a significant reduction in stress on the network at A68 West Auckland Road, A167 North Road corridor, A1150 Whinfield Road following the introduction of the planned mitigation measures in the model. - 10.1.50 Issues still remain during the morning peak at Woodland Road and B6279 Haughton Road (north of East Mount Road) and at A67 / Carmel Road corridor, Yarm Road approach to Morton Palms from east, Woodland Road, B6279 Haughton Road (north of East Mount Road) during the evening peak hour. - 10.1.51 From this strategic model, travel demands have been extracted for more detailed analysis within the local microsimulation models that investigate and evaluate the mitigations in more detail.

-- A66 Eastern Darlington Model

-- North Darlington Aimsun Model

-- A68 Western Darlington Model

-- 10.5.23 The detailed traffic modelling indicates that the development within the Local Plan does not have a severe impact on the local and strategic highway network subject to the schemes identified in the Infrastructure Delivery Plan being implemented.